-- 8.15 Framlingham Town Council have raised significant concerns regarding the feasibility of the road re-alignment works and the resulting width of the road and footways, which fail in part to meet the minimum standard for inclusive mobility. - 8.16 Upon seeking technical advice from the highways authority, the local planning authority were advised of the guidance set out in the Manual for Streets (MfS) to inform residential estate design.
-On this basis, the carriageway width of the proposed access road is 5.5m with 2m wide footways provided either side, and the design speed for the access road is for a maximum of 20mph. - 8.17 Given the traffic flows and existing widths on Victoria Mill Road, the highways authority consider that the 5m sections are acceptable.
+- 8.16 Framlingham Town Council have raised significant concerns regarding the feasibility of the road re-alignment works and the resulting width of the road and footways, which fail in part to meet the minimum standard for inclusive mobility. - 8.17 Upon seeking technical advice from the highways authority, the local planning authority

+- 8.18 Given the traffic flows and existing widths on Victoria Mill Road, the highways authority considers the 5m sections acceptable.
 In terms of footway widths, MfS indicates in section 6.3.22 that there is no maximum width; in lightly used streets, such as those with a purely residential function, the minimum unobstructed width for pedestrians should generally be 2m.
-The highways authority has advised that the use of the word "generally" indicates that there are circumstances where exceptions might be made. - 8.18 Government guidance on footways, footpaths and pedestrian areas in relation to inclusive mobility states the following:
+The highways authority has advised that the use of the word "generally" indicates that there are circumstances where exceptions might be made. - 8.19 Government guidance on footways, footpaths and pedestrian areas in relation to inclusive mobility states the following:

-- "A clear width of 2000mm allows two wheelchairs to pass one another comfortably.
+"A clear width of 2000mm allows two wheelchairs to pass one another comfortably.
 This should be regarded as the minimum under normal circumstances.
 Where this is not possible because of physical constraints 1500mm could be regarded as the minimum acceptable under most circumstances, giving sufficient space for a wheelchair user and a walker to pass one another.
 The absolute minimum, where there is an obstacle, should be 1000mm clear space.
 The maximum length of restricted width should be 6 metres (see also Section 8.3).
-If there are local restrictions or obstacles causing this sort of reduction in width, they should be grouped in a logical and regular pattern to assist visually impaired people." - As shown in Figure 2, the width of the footway at the identified pinch point is 1.713m and extends less than 6 metres in length.
+If there are local restrictions or obstacles causing this sort of reduction in width, they should be grouped in a logical and regular pattern to assist visually impaired people."

+- 8.20 As shown in Figure 4, the width of the footway at the identified pinch point is 1.713m and extends less than 6 metres in length.
 The narrowest section of the footway is located further south of this indicator, measured at 1.5m, but is currently restricted in part by existing vegetation. - 8.21 Such matters of concern have been subject to further plans based on a topographical survey.
 Despite there currently being overgrown vegetation, the highways authority is satisfied that the proposed scheme can be carried out without impacting upon the existing pinch-point in the footway.
 Whilst noting that a pinch-point in the footway is not something that they would support and is "far from ideal", the highways authority would not be confident that this matter is sufficient to uphold a recommendation for refusal (para.
-111, NPPF) throughout the planning process. - 8.22 It is important to note that the pinch-point is an existing constraint and is not further exacerbated by the road realignment works (see Figure 1).
-As evidenced by Policy FRAM25, its dimension is not deemed as a limitation to the delivery of approximately 30 dwellings and therefore judgment is to be given on whether the 'up to 49 dwellings' would pose reasons for refusal. - As noted in their consultation response(s), Framlingham Town Council dispute the road and footway width measurements identified on the submitted plans.
+111, NPPF) throughout the planning process. - 8.22 It is important to note that the pinch-point is an existing constraint and is not further exacerbated by the road realignment works (see Figure 4).
+As evidenced by policy FRAM25, Victoria Mill Road's pavement width is not deemed as a limitation to the delivery of approximately 30 dwellings and therefore judgement is to be given on whether the 'up to 49 dwellings' would pose any greater highway safety risk. - 8.23 As noted in their consultation response(s), Framlingham Town Council dispute the road and footway width measurements identified on the submitted plans.
 To assist the local planning authority in their decision making, the applicant was asked to clarify that the submitted drawings are in accurate.
 Their response is noted below: